hongwei169/Computational-Theory/README.md

 # Computational-Theory
-This repo contains my Computational Theory assesment in Summer 2023/24
+This repo contains my Computational Theory assessment in Summer 2023/24